xavieromano/Timelapse---HackTheBox-Writeup/README.md

 Unable to connect with SMB1 -- no workgroup available
 ```
 </li>
-  <li> Now that we know some sharenames on the target, let's try connnecting to them
+  <li> Now that we know some sharenames on the target, let's try connnecting to them and see what files we can find

   ```
       elrond@kali  ~/Downloads/HackTheBox  smbclient -N \\\\10.10.11.152\\Shares\\